 Here is a list of common (and mostly necessary) parameters of a dynamic EQ that may or may not be adjustable:

 Note that the parameters listed above are effectively a combination of parametric EQ parameters and compressor parameters.

-Also, note that this is not an exhaustive list of parameters that are found in any given dynamic EQ.
+Also, note that this is not an exhaustive list of parameters found in any given dynamic EQ.
 Some units/plugins will have more or less functionality than we’ll define here.
 The parameters listed in this section are simply the essentials.

 Let’s get into each parameter in greater detail.

 Each dynamically processed band of a dynamic EQ will have its own filter type.
 Generally, these filters will have a limit to the amount of boost/amplification or cut/attenuation they provide.
-Thus, peak/bell and shelving (high and low) filters are the typical dynamically-controlled filter types we’ll find in dynamic EQ.
+Thus, peak/bell and shelving (high and low) filters are the typical dynamically controlled filter types we’ll find in dynamic EQ.